Optimal control strategy for collisional Brownian engines: Optimal Control strategy

 With the thermodynamics of Brownian engines established, we now shift our attention to the central result of this work.
-Inspired by Refs. \cite{seifert2007,seifert2008}, we seek the protocol \( F(t) \) that maximizes the integral
+Inspired by Refs. \cite{seifert2007,seifert2008}, we seek the protocol \( F(t) \) that maximizes the \GF{output work rate of the converter, given by}